raghur/easyblogger/README.md

 ~~~

 ### Default Args file
 Specifying --blogid each time is just painful.

-you can create a default args file in `~/.easyblogger` as follows:
+You can set a default blogId by creating a default args file `~/.easyblogger` as follows:

 ~~~bash
 cat > ~/.easyblogger